MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/overview.md

 ## Use FetchXml to retrieve data

 You can use FetchXml to retrieve data using either the SDK for .NET or Web API.
+With Power Automate, you can retrieve data using the Web API using the [Fetch Xml Query parameter of the List Rows command](/power-automate/dataverse/list-rows#fetch-xml-query).

 ### [SDK for .NET](#tab/sdk)

-Use the [FetchExpression class](xref:Microsoft.Xrm.Sdk.Query.FetchExpression) to hold pass the FetchXml query as a string. `FetchExpression` is derived from the common [QueryBase class](xref:Microsoft.Xrm.Sdk.Query.QueryBase) type, so you can use it when that type is a parameter or property.
+Use the [FetchExpression class](xref:Microsoft.Xrm.Sdk.Query.FetchExpression) to hold pass the FetchXml query as a string. `FetchExpression` is derived from the common [QueryBase class](xref:Microsoft.Xrm.Sdk.Query.QueryBase) type, so you can use it when that type is a method parameter or class property.

 You should use the [IOrganizationService.RetrieveMultiple method](xref:Microsoft.Xrm.Sdk.IOrganizationService.RetrieveMultiple%2A) for most cases.